 On September 15, 2020 Montero initiated a program designed to confirm previous assay values obtained from the prior operators of ChileCo.
 On October 20, 2020 Montero announced results from its verification sampling campaign.
-Montero's in country Qualified Person (QP) Mr Marcial Vergara collected twenty-two (22) chip samples across selected quartz veins from the 4 priority target areas.
+Montero's in country Qualified Person (QP) Mr Marcial Vergara collected twenty-two (22) chip samples across selected quartz veins from the priority target areas.

 On January 7, 2021 the Company filed on SEDAR the Ni 43-101 "Technical Report for the Isabella Gold Silver Project, Licanten District, Region VII, Chile" prepared by Dr Thomas Henricksen.
-The report provides geological context of the extensive system of structurally- controlled, gold silver mineralized quartz veins.
-Previous sampling of quartz veins identified high Au-Ag grades in surface samples with assays including; 31 g/t Au, 860 g/t Ag, and 2.4% Zn are reported.
-Visible coarse electrum was also observed in a quartz vein.